valet-io/app/README.md

-pledge-projector-app
+valet-app
 ====================

-Client side app for displaying live pledge results on a projector screen
+Valet.io app for administering campaigns and displaying them on a projector